How do I view the total storage used for my Amazon Aurora MySQL DB cluster?

 - Enter AuroraVolumeBytesLeftTotal in the search box, and select the metric.

-For more information, see Viewing Available Metrics.
+For more information, see Viewing available metrics.

-View the VolumeBytesUsed in the CloudWatch console
+View the VolumeBytesUsed in the RDS console

-- Choose Databases from the navigation pane, and choose the name of the DB instance that you want to monitor.
+- Choose Databases from the navigation pane, and then choose the name of the DB instance that you want to monitor.

 - Choose the Monitoring tab.

-- From the CloudWatch section, enter [Billed] Volume Bytes Used or choose it from the list.
+- From the CloudWatch section, enter [Billed] Volume Bytes Used, or choose it from the list.
 The storage use appears on the graph.